XML to TypeScript Converter

 • Enable optional generation when payload fields are conditionally present.

-• Store generated interfaces next to API client modules.
+• Store generated interfaces next to API client modules and shared contract folders.

 Sample XML